 He was the guy on the front lines negotiating with those guys and trying to get things done.

-So you've gotten Pence somebody who's a rock solid conservative.
+So you've gotten Pence somebody who's a rock-solid conservative that's not in dispute.

-In that sense, he has a steadiness that give people confidence.
+In that sense, he has a steadiness that gives people confidence.

 He has the experience having served in the House.